henry22/algorithm-visualizer/README.md

 - Users are able to click the regenerate button to generate same amount of different numbers for sorting
 - Users are able to view the introduction of each sorting and space & time complexity after finishing sorting

+## In progress
+- Add pseudo code statement for assistance when sorting in the process
+- Allow pausing the animation
+- RWD
+- Create other sorting algorithms animation
+- Categorize different algorithms

 ## Tech stack
 - Front End
   - React